 Working to Improve Your Health and Your Smile

-At Cascade Oral & Facial Surgery, Dr. Philip Mann provides our patients will a comprehensive range of oral and facial reconstruction services.
+At Cascade Oral & Facial Surgery, Dr. Philip Mann provides our patients with a comprehensive range of oral and facial reconstruction services.
 Whether you need wisdom teeth removal, dental implant placement, or dental surgery in Lake Oswego, Lake Grove, Portland, Tigard, or Tualatin, our experienced and dedicated team can safely meet your treatment needs and quickly get you on the road to recovery.

 As an Assistant Professor at Oregon Health and Science University, Dr. Mann remains committed to providing his patients with only the latest and most advanced care possible.